edthomas93/DebugBookmarkManager/README.md

-# Debugging 2
+# Debugging a database-backed web application

-Tightening the loop and getting visibility (on the web).

 ## Learning Objectives

-- Define 'debugging' as the process of eliminating bugs from an expected program output
+- Define 'debugging' as the process of eliminating bugs from an expected program output.
-- Explain the mantra 'Tighten the loop; Get visibility'
+- Explain the mantra 'Tighten the loop; Get visibility'.
 - Use the mantra to resolve bugs across the web stack.

 ## Instructions

-In this program, there are many bugs.
-You have three objectives:
+In this program, there are five bugs.

 - Find the bugs and fix them.
 - You need to get all the tests passing.
 - You need to run the app and make sure it works.
-- If you find a bug that is not covered by a test, write a test before fixing the bug

 Use this debugging method:

 - Tighten the loop
+  - Find the exact line which triggers the bug and when that line is executed.
 - Get visibility
+  - What _should_ be happening on and around that line.
+  - Investigate whether that is actually being achieved.
 - Once you know the _one thing_ that is wrong, out of place, misspelled, or not giving you what you expect, try to fix it.
 - If your attempts to fix the bug do not change the error message, be _very_ suspicious and seriously consider reverting that change!